frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *Code Fragment 18 - Count all paths function using Tabulation.*{: class="legend"}

-The function `int countPathsTabulation(int m, int n)` counts all possible paths in an $m \times n$ matrix using dynamic programming with tabulation.
+The function `int countPathsTabulation(int m, int n)` counts all possible paths in an $m \times n$ matrix using Dynamic Programming with tabulation.
 The `dp` matrix is used to store the number of paths to each cell in a bottom-up manner, ensuring that each subproblem is solved iteratively.
 Each subproblem represents the number of distinct paths to a cell $(i, j)$ from the top-left corner $(0, 0)$.

 The function initializes a `dp` matrix of size $m \times n$ with all values set to $0$.
 It then iterates over each cell in the matrix.
 If a cell is in the first row or first column, it sets the value to $1$ because there is only one way to reach these cells (either all the way to the right or all the way down).
 For other cells, it calculates the number of paths by summing the values from the cell above (`dp[i - 1][j]`) and the cell to the left (`dp[i][j - 1]`).
 This sum is then stored in `dp[i][j]`.